Artmann/esix/docs/pages/retrieving-models.md

 # Retrieving Models

 Once you have your models defined, you can use them to query the database for them.

-The `BaseModel` class comes with a bunch of static methods that you can use to retrieve models.
+You can think of each Eloquent model as a powerful  [query builder](/api/classes/querybuilder.html) allowing you to fluently query the documents associated with the model.

 If you are looking for a single model you can use the `find` method to get an instance of a model matching the given id.